Dragonheart: Home media

 Dragonheart was released on VHS on November 19, 1996, and on DVD as a "Collector's Edition" on March 31, 1998.
 A THX certified widescreen VHS version would debut on September 9, 1997.
 The film was later released on HD DVD on May 29, 2007.
 Dragonheart and Dragonheart: A New Beginning were released on a one-disc print known as "2 Legendary Tales" on March 2, 2004.
-Dragonheart was released on Blu-ray Disc on March 27, 2012.
+Dragonheart was released on Blu-ray disc on March 27, 2012.
 Shout!
 Factory released the film in 4K on Blu-ray on February 28, 2023.

 Merchandising and marketing

 The film's first official trailer featured Enya's song "Pax Deorum" from her album The Memory of Trees.

-Kenner released a toy line based on the main characters and additional dragons that weren't shown or mentioned in the film.
+Kenner released a toy line based on the main characters and additional dragons that were not shown or mentioned in the film.
 Revell (under their Promodeler line) produced and released only 5000 units of a limited edition vinyl model kit of Draco and Bowen, sculpted by John Dennett.
 In 1996, Topps released trading cards for the film, and the comics division published a two-issue comic adaptation.